Work environment and general guidelines

 GLAZES

 Most fired glazes provided by the studio are food safe.
-If you have any questions about the quality or safety of any studio-provided glaze, please ask an instructor, monitor or Studio Manager.
-Only those persons authorized by the Studio Manager may mix chemicals to make glazes.
+If you have any questions about the quality or safety of any studio-provided glaze, please ask an instructor, monitor, or Studio Manager.
+Only those authorized by the Studio Manager may mix chemicals to make glazes.
 All glazes made with any chemical that belongs to the studio must be available to all studio users.
 No raw chemicals or mixed glazes may be removed from the studio.
 Anyone bringing glazes into the studio for their personal use, or use by others, must provide glaze information to the Studio Manager and acquire the Studio Manager’s approval for the use of the glaze(s) in the studio.

 KILNS AND FIRING

-Every reasonable effort will be made to fire work, both bisque and glaze, as soon as possible.
-For every firing, each kiln will be as full of ware as possible.
-Preference for firing work will be students first, monitors and technicians next, followed by instructors.
-Technicians firing kilns should pay particular attention to any firing instructions left by the Studio Manager.
-If a ware is left out of a firing due to space considerations, an effort will be made to insure the ware is included in the next firing.
-Students should leave an identifying mark on their ware that will survive bisque and glaze firings.
-The firing sequence begins with the bisque firing.
-The bone-dry ware is to be placed on the shelves marked “ready for bisque”.
-The piece should be placed as deep on the bisque-ware shelf as possible, to leave room for other people’s work.
+The piece should be placed as deep on the bisqueware shelf as possible, to leave room for other people’s work.
 After the piece has been bisque fired, it will be placed on a bisque ware shelf.
-The student should glaze the piece as soon as possible or remove it from the premises until returning for glazing at a later date.
 After the piece has been glazed, it should be placed on the glazed ware shelves according to height and, again, as far back as possible, leaving room for other pieces.
 Glazed pieces will be loaded for the glaze firing as soon as there are enough pieces for a firing.
 The Studio Manager will schedule and coordinate all kiln firings.
-The glaze firing schedule will be posted on the blackboard so studio users will be aware of when those firings will take place.
+The glaze firing schedule will be posted on the blackboard so that studio users are aware of the schedule.

-After the final firing, all completed pieces should be removed from the studio as soon as possible.
-Each studio user is responsible for their work.
-Unclaimed pieces cannot be held or stored indefinitely.
-Remaining pieces may be discarded or donated to RHP.
-The Romero House Potters, Inc. cannot be responsible for lost or unclaimed work nor for undesired or inconsistent results, kiln accidents or work that is damaged.
+The Romero House Potters, Inc. cannot be responsible for lost or unclaimed work, nor for undesired or inconsistent results, kiln accidents, or work that is damaged.
 Generally, only work produced at the Romero House will be fired in the studio’s kilns.
 Only the Studio Manager may allow the firing of work brought in from outside the studio.
 Approval for such a firing must include an assurance that the work is cone 10 clay.
-Anyone requesting the firing of work made outside of the studio will be responsible for any damage to the kiln, kiln furniture, shelves and equipment, and to other pieces, caused by the firing of that work.
+Anyone requesting the firing of work made outside of the studio will be responsible for any damage to the kiln, kiln furniture, shelves, and equipment, and to other pieces, caused by the firing of that work.

 RECLAIMED CLAY